 III.
 PROCESS FOR ASSESSING WATER RESOURCES

-The priorities to be developed by the WRC in our WQS have been and will be substantially based on the NYS Department of Environmental Conservation (DEC) Priority Waterbodies List (PWL).
+The priorities to be developed by the Water Resources Council in our Water Quality Strategy have been and will be substantially based on the DEC Priority Waterbodies List (PWL).

 Waterbody Inventory/Priority Waterbodies List